The great outdoors

-Photo: Kim Rendall Shetland’s natural landscape and its surrounding seas offer ample opportunity for outdoor pursuits and water-based activities.
-Walk the coastline or hike the moorland and hills, fish for hard-fighting trout or record-breaking ling, kayak around stacks and in caves, play golf on the cliff tops, have a leisurely sail with seals and dolphins, dive interesting shipwrecks, cycle, bowl, swim, climb, beachcomb, go for a pony trek… the list is endless.
+Photo: Cathie Henry Shetland’s natural landscape and its surrounding seas offer ample opportunity for outdoor pursuits and water-based activities.
+Walk the coastline or hike the moorland and hills, fish for hard-fighting trout or record-breaking ling, kayak around stacks and in caves, play golf on the cliff tops, have a leisurely sail with seals and dolphins, dive interesting shipwrecks, cycle, bowl, swim, climb, beachcomb, go for a pony trek or try some geocaching… the list is endless.

-If you need to get indoors for a spell you can spend time at one of eight leisure centres and swimming pools at locations across the islands
+If you do need to get indoors for a spell you can spend time at one of eight leisure centres and swimming pools at locations across the islands.